jphong125/stellaapic/Writerside/topics/Deposit-Balance.md

 ∙ error: 1 (description: “internal error”) in response

 Operator should send idempotent retry calls (with the same externalTransactionId).
-Recommended actions are specified in Error codes
+Recommended actions are specified in Error codes.

 Important: The call is idempotent, i.e. sending it again only creates one transaction.